KILTprotocol/docs/docs/chain/collator.md

 :::note

-The session keys associate a collator node with an account on KILT.
+The session keys associate a collator node with an account on the blockchain.

 :::